Jeevika-Patanker/Speech-Emotion-Recognition/README.md

 Results:-

-The model achieves an accuracy of [insert accuracy percentage]% on the test set.
+The model achieves an accuracy of 79-80% on the test set.

 Code:-